-If you need to apply for more credit, your record cannot show that you still owe money to the bank.
-Similarly, if you have missed payments or defaulted in the past, it will not make it easier for you to avail loans.
+If you need to apply for more credit, your record cannot show that you still owe lots of money to other lenders.
+Similarly, if you have missed payments or defaulted in the past, it will not make it easier for you to get a loan.
 This is why it is good to know how long these things will show on your credit record.

 Lender records – the quickest to wipe off